section-engineering-education/engineering-education/content/articles/using-ml.net-for-object-detection-in-winforms/index.md

 The form designer should look at the one shown in the figure below.
 ![Design](/engineering-education/using-ml.net-for-object-detection-in-winforms/appearance.jpg)

-You will be required to download some nugget packages for the object detection to be effective.
+You will be required to download some NuGet packages for the object detection to be effective.
 These packages are `Microsoft.ML`, `Microsoft.ML.OnnxRuntime`, and because you are dealing with object detection you will also download `Microsoft.ML.Image.Analytics`.
 You will also download `Microsoft.ML.OnnxTransformer` because you are using the Microsoft object detection model.

 You will encounter an error when you build the project, this is because `ML.NET` supports only a 64-bit processor and the settings is 32-bit processor.
 To solve this error you have to right-click on the project name and navigate to properties, then go to build and select `x64` under `platform target`